Our highly trained and knowledgeable staff can help you with: Lending Library

 Education and Training

 The Alzheimer's Association offers a variety of education and training sessions to various groups in our community - the general public, people with Alzheimer's disease or dementia, caregivers, and healthcare professionals.
-Visit our Learn more about Alzheimer's and Dementia webpage to view our 2012 Education and Training Calendar.
+Visit our Education Programs webpage to view our current Education and Training Calendar.

 Informational and Referral